enesertas/breast_cancer_using_tf/README.md

-# breast_cancer_using_tf
-Breast Cancer Classification Using Tensorflow and Keras
+I will be publishing nearly everything I do for a while about Computer Vision in this repository, starting from the very basics.

 Since I wanted to improve myself in the field of Computer Vision I started taking a new course and will be following that course and upload what I've done.

-The are Notebook files.
+The files are Notebook files.

 I am using Google Colab to write code.